cmakelib/cmakelib-component-cmdef/doc/PackageChain.md

 The chain is represented by a CMDEF functions called in following oreder

 - CMDEF_ADD_{EXECUTABLE|LIBRARY} - defines CMake target.
-Lets call the target as a TARGET
+Lets call the target as a TARGET.
-- CMDEF_INSTALL - installs target TARGET
+- CMDEF_INSTALL - installs target TARGET.
 - CMDEF_PACKAGE - creates package.
 It needs to be called exactly once per project as part of the upper most CMakeLists.

-When the chain is called it provides consistent package generation.

 ## Function description